elmtree-askmo/cloudcannon-app/content/learn/biology/what-role-does-starch-play-in-plant-energy-storage.md

 url: /learn/biology/questions/what-role-does-starch-play-in-plant-energy-storage
 score: -1.0
 related_article1:
+    id: 167017
+    title: >-
+        What is the significance of hydrolysis reactions in the breakdown of biological polymers?
+    subject: Biology
+    url: /learn/biology/questions/what-is-the-significance-of-hydrolysis-reactions-in-the-breakdown-of-biological-polymers
+related_article2:
     id: 167021
+    title: >-
-    title: How are disaccharides formed through glycosidic bonds?
+        How are disaccharides formed through glycosidic bonds?
     subject: Biology
     url: /learn/biology/questions/how-are-disaccharides-formed-through-glycosidic-bonds
-related_article2:
-    id: 167019
-    title: How are monosaccharides classified based on the number of carbon atoms?
-    subject: Biology
-    url: /learn/biology/questions/how-are-monosaccharides-classified-based-on-the-number-of-carbon-atoms
 related_article3:
-    id: 167029
+    id: 167018
-    title: How do carbohydrates participate in cellular communication?
+    title: >-
+        How do hydrolysis reactions contribute to metabolism?
     subject: Biology
-    url: /learn/biology/questions/how-do-carbohydrates-participate-in-cellular-communication
+    url: /learn/biology/questions/how-do-hydrolysis-reactions-contribute-to-metabolism
 related_article4:
-    id: 167033
+    id: 167031
-    title: What are the different types of starch, and how do they contribute to plant energy storage?
+    title: >-
+        How does cellulose resist hydrolysis, and why is this important for plants?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-different-types-of-starch-and-how-do-they-contribute-to-plant-energy-storage
+    url: /learn/biology/questions/how-does-cellulose-resist-hydrolysis-and-why-is-this-important-for-plants
 related_article5:
-    id: 167015
+    id: 167028
+    title: >-
-    title: What is the role of dehydration reactions in the synthesis of biological polymers?
+        What is the function of chitin in fungal cell walls and arthropod exoskeletons?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-dehydration-reactions-in-the-synthesis-of-biological-polymers
+    url: /learn/biology/questions/what-is-the-function-of-chitin-in-fungal-cell-walls-and-arthropod-exoskeletons
 ---

 &nbsp;